Skip to content

 What version of what browser are you using?

 Do you even know or do you think that you should even care?
 And if you do know that you are using Firefox or Internet Explorer, do you know which version?
 Is it the latest version?
-Well, it matters greatly to us here at Core and especially our web development team.
+Well, it matters greatly to us here at CORE and especially our web development team.

 But you just want stuff to work, right?
 So, if we can’t realistically be expected to go on supporting older browsers indefinitely, where should we as web designers/developers draw the line?